7 Steps to Stay Sober During the Holidays

 • Enlisting the help of a sober companion or sober coach

-Taking these simple steps can help minimize the risk of relapse during the holiday season.
+These simple steps can help minimize the risk of relapse during the holiday season.

 Staying Sober During the Holidays: How a Sober Coach Can Help